ordinals/ord/docs/src/inscriptions/recursion.md

  </summary>

 ### Description
-the first 100 inscription ids on a sat. requires sat index.
+The first 100 inscription ids on a sat.
+Requires index with `--index-sats` flag.

 ### Example
 ```bash